zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 :doc:`Section 3.
 Build LAMMPS <Build>` for more details.
 One can check if the expected package and pair style is present in the executable by running it with the ``-help`` (or ``-h``) flag on the command line.
-One common oversight, especially for beginner LAMMPS users, is to enable the package, but to forget to run commands to rebuild (e.g., to run the final ``make`` or ``cmake`` command).
+One common oversight, especially for beginner LAMMPS users, is enabling the package but forgetting to run commands to rebuild (e.g., to run the final ``make`` or ``cmake`` command).

-If this error is occurring with an executable that the user does not control (e.g., through a module on HPC clusters), the user will need to get in contact with the relevant person or people who can update the executable.
+If this error occurs with an executable that the user does not control (e.g., through a module on HPC clusters), the user will need to get in contact with the relevant person or people who can update the executable.